Associate Professor, Mathematics

 Office: Maher Hall 291

-Office Hours: T: 9am-12pm, 2pm-4pm, or by appointment
+Office Hours: T: 9:00am-12:00pm, 2:00pm-5:00pm, and by appointment.

 Evelyn Kirkley, PhD, has been teaching at USD since 1995.
 She is an advisor to PRIDE, USD’s organization for gay, lesbian, bisexual, transgendered, queer, and questioning undergraduate students and allies.
 She has also served as co-director of the Gender Studies Program and director of the Faculty and Curriculum Development Program.
 She teaches about the history of Christianity and other religious movements, especially in the United States.
 Her research focuses on alternative religious movements (often called "cults" or "sects") in the United States and intersections between religion and gender, race/ethnicity, and sexual orientation.

 Architecture Program Director

 Office Hours: Thursdays 10:00am - 1:00pm, and by appointment

 Juliana Maxim is an art and architectural historian whose work focuses on the history of modern aesthetic practices – from photography to urbanism – under the communist, centralized states of the Soviet Bloc.
 She completed her PhD dissertation in the History, Theory and Criticism of Architecture at M.I.T. in 2006.

 Maxim was a recipient of the National Council for East European and Eurasian Research Award (2008-2010) and was an American Council for Learned Societies post-doctoral fellow (2012-2013).

 Her forthcoming book titled The Socialist Life of Modern Architecture: Bucharest, 1955-1965, explores the remarkably intense and multifaceted architectural activity in postwar Romania and the mechanisms through which architecture was invested with political meaning.